Cancer Research UK logo.

 The TNM system describes the cancer in detail.
 The number staging system puts these details together to give an overall stage.

 This means that the cancer is larger than 2cm but no bigger than 5cm.
-It hasn't spread to any nearby tissues, lymph nodes or other parts of the body.
+It hasn't spread to any nearby tissues, or organs.
+And it hasn't spread further away in the body.

 Number stage 2A is the same as T2, N0, M0 in the TNM staging system.

 This means the cancer is larger than 5cm.
-It hasn't spread to any nearby tissues, lymph nodes or other parts of the body.
+It hasn't spread to any nearby tissues, lymph nodes or organs.
+And it hasn't spread further away in the body.

 Number stage 2B is the same as T3, N0, M0 in the TNM staging system.